jotavare/so_long/README.md

 ## BONUS
 - [x] Develop original extra features (optional).
-- [x] Make the player lose when they touch an enemy patrol.
+- [x] Make the player lose when they touch an enemy.
-- [x] Add sprite animation.
+- [ ] Add sprite animation.
 - [x] Display the movement count directly on the screen, instead of writing in the shell.

 ## NORMINETTE